Fall Term Schedule

 |

-Marine ecosystems and biogeochemical cycles are currently subject to unprecedented perturbations due to anthropogenic climate change and other human activities.
-In turn, changes in ocean biogeochemistry can feed back and amplify climate change by releasing greenhouse gases to the atmosphere.
-This class will take a deep dive into the recent scientific literature on some key issues, including: ocean acidification; ocean oxygen loss; declining productivity of marine ecosystems; perturbation of the ocean’s biological carbon pump; and potential for destabilization of methane hydrates.
-We will also explore “geo-engineering” solutions to climate change, which propose deliberate perturbation of ocean biogeochemical cycles to drive greenhouse gas uptake from the atmosphere.
+The ocean plays in a critical role in the global climate system, storing vast reservoirs of heat and greenhouse gases that can rapidly exchange with the atmosphere.
+The physical ocean, and the ecosystems and biogeochemical cycles it hosts, are currently subject to unprecedented perturbations due to anthropogenic climate change and other human activities.
+In turn, these perturbations can feed back and amplify climate change by altering the ocean-atmosphere exchanges of heat and greenhouse gases.
+This class will take a deep dive into the recent scientific literature on some key areas of current research, including: ocean acidification; ocean deoxygenation; declining productivity of marine ecosystems; perturbation of the biological carbon pump; potential for destabilization of methane hydrates; and collapse of the Atlantic Meridional Overturning Circulation.
 Students will learn how to critically assess the scientific literature, compare evidence and arguments from multiple (often contradictory) papers, and how to obtain and analyze published datasets.
 Assessment is based on participation in discussion and debate, written summaries of the literature, and a final project that combines literature review and data analysis on a topic of interest to each student.
-At least one of EESC 212, 233, or 235 is a recommended pre-requisite, and students are assumed to be familiar with simple data analysis and plotting in Excel or MATLAB.

 |